AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/fallout/configuring-fallout.md

 There is no limitation on the number of steps that you can add or the number of dimensions used.

-You can do pathing on eVars, including merchandising eVars and [listVars](https://experienceleague.adobe.com/en/docs/analytics/implementation/vars/page-vars/page-variables) (variables that can have multiple values per event, such as products, listVars, merchandising eVars and list props).
+You can do pathing on dimensions, metrics, and filters.
 For example, suppose that someone is looking at shoes, shirt on one page, and on the next page they're looking at shirt, socks.
 The next product flow report from shoes will be shirt and socks, NOT shirt.

+## Use

 1. Add a ![ConversionFunnel](/help/assets/icons/ConversionFunnel.svg) **[!UICONTROL Fallout]** visualization.
 See [Add a visualization to a panel](../freeform-analysis-visualizations.md#add-visualizations-to-a-panel).
 1. Drag a page, for example home, from the Page dimension onto the *Add touchpoint* dropdown list.